 Split tunneling: Enable or Disable to let devices decide which connection to use, depending on the traffic.
 For example, a user in a hotel uses the VPN connection to access work files, but uses the hotel's standard network for regular web browsing.

 VPN identifier (Custom VPN, Zscaler, and Citrix): An identifier for the VPN app you're using, and is supplied by your VPN provider.

 - Enter key/value pairs for your organization's custom VPN attributes: Add or import Keys and Values that customize your VPN connection.
 Remember, these values are typically supplied by your VPN provider.

-Enable network access control (NAC) (Citrix SSO only): When you choose I agree, the device ID is included in the VPN profile.
+Enable network access control (NAC) (Citrix SSO, F5 Access): When you choose I agree, the device ID is included in the VPN profile.
 This ID can be used for authentication to the VPN to allow or prevent network access.

 When using Citrix SSO with Gateway, be sure to: